KoolChain/tradebot/python/README.md

 `authorize.py` requires the applications credentials (`credentials.json`),
 that can be obtained via the [Google Cloud Console](https://console.cloud.google.com/).

-The authorization procedure for the application itself is detailed in https://developers.google.com/sheets/api/quickstart/python
+The procedure to enable the Sheet API and authorize the application itself is detailed in https://developers.google.com/sheets/api/quickstart/python